hontas/queryStringParser/README.md

 * Location of source/test files: _test/\*\*/\*-test.js_
 * Watch all the files: *yes*

-Open the newly created file karma.conf.js in your favorite text editor and add 'chai' to frameworks.
-If you did the local install you probalbly have to `npm install karma-chai --save-dev` to make it work.
-And if you're on a mac, you should also add the osx-reporter: `npm install karma-osx-reporter --save-dev` since it's very handy.
+Open the newly created file `karma.conf.js` in your favorite text editor and add *chai* to frameworks.
+If you did the local install you probalbly have to `npm install karma-chai --save-dev` for it to work.
+And if you're on a mac, you'll want the osx-reporter: `npm install karma-osx-reporter --save-dev` since it's very handy.

 ```js
 frameworks: ['mocha', 'chai'],
 reporters: ['progress', 'osx'],
 ```

+#### Create some files

-Finally create two files, `js/queryStringParser.js` and `test/queryStringParser-test.js`.
+Finally create two files, `js/queryStringParser.js` and `test/queryStringParser-test.js` - these files correspond to the file pattern we set up in the `karma.conf.js`-file.
 You should also add a `README.md`.
-If you're reading this on github, then this is that file.
+If you're reading this on [github][github], then this is that file.

-Finally try it out by typing `npm test` or `karma start` (the first is linked to the latter in package.json).
-That should start up Chrome and Firefox and in the terminal/bash it should say something like `[...]
+Finally try it out by typing `npm test` in your shell (if you copied my package.json) or `karma start` which should start up Chrome and Firefox and say something like `[...]
 Executed 0 of 0 ERROR (0.1 secs / 0 secs)` which is fine since we haven't written any tests yet.

 ## Writing tests

-The philosophy of test driven deleopment is that you cannot write a single line of code without having a failing test case first (you can [read more about that here](http://en.wikipedia.org/wiki/Test-driven_development)).
+The philosophy of [test driven development][TDD] is that you cannot write a single line of code without having written a failing test case first.

 ### Our first failing test case

-We're using [mocha][mocha] with [Chai][Chai] as assertian library, to read up on the Chai-syntax, [take a look here](http://chaijs.com/api/bdd/) and keep it open for reference.
+We're using [the mocha test framework][mocha] with [Chai assertian library][Chai] and we'll be writing our tests in [BDD-flavor][BDD].
+To read up on the Chai-syntax, [take a look here](http://chaijs.com/api/bdd/) and keep it open for reference.
 Next open up `test/queryStringParser-test.js` and enter:

 ```js
 describe("queryStringParser", function() {